 Apply a small amount of eye gel around your eyes using your finger or applicator and massage gently.
 Use the eye gel after your cleanser, toner, exfoliant and serum or treatment.
 Follow with a night cream or daytime moisturiser that contains a broad spectrum sunscreen rated SPF30 or greater.

-Component of skin tissue.
-A superior skin-replenishing ingredient that can boost skin’s moisture content, soothe, and defend against moisture loss.
+Component of skin tissue, a superior skin-replenishing ingredient that can boost the skin’s moisture content, soothe and defend against moisture loss.